CiganOliviu/LongShot-Website-Presentation/README.md

 ## Frontend

 The website is 100% responsive, it's easy to use with a good UX.
-The wallpaper is changing on every section, so I alternate the video wallpaper with the image wallpaper.
+The wallpaper is changing on every section, so I alternated the video wallpaper with the image wallpaper.
 Along the app I tried to use good contrasts between the text and the background.
 There are also some basic animations as well realised with SASS, Javascript and Jquery.